 Alongside his commitments with The Sixteen, Harry Christophers served as Artistic Director of the Handel and Haydn Society (H+H) for 13 years, and has recently been appointed their Conductor Laureate.
 He attracted critical acclaim to America’s oldest continuously active performing arts organisation, enhancing the international reputation of its period-instrument orchestra and chorus with a succession of recordings for The Sixteen’s own CORO label while broadening its local reach through education and community projects in Boston and beyond.

 Guest conducting engagements add an extra dimension to Harry Christophers’ work.
-He has appeared with, among others, the London Symphony Orchestra, the BBC Philharmonic, the San Francisco Symphony Orchestra, the Deutsches Kammerphilharmonie and the Academy of St Martin in the Fields, and has been Principal Guest Conductor of the City of Granada Orchestra since 2008.
-His conducting credits also include extensive work in opera, including productions for English National Opera, Lisbon Opera and Buxton and Grange festivals.
+He has appeared with, among others, the London Symphony Orchestra, the BBC Philharmonic, the San Francisco Symphony Orchestra and the Deutsches Kammerphilharmonie.
+His conducting credits also include extensive work in opera, including productions for English National Opera, Lisbon Opera and the Granada, Buxton and Grange festivals.